kubevirt/user-guide/docs/operations/live_migration.md

           disableTLS: true
 ```

-**Note:** While this increases perfomance it may allow MITM attacks.
+**Note:** While this increases performance it may allow MITM attacks.
 Be careful.